officelearn/azure-docs.sv-se/articles/cognitive-services/bing-visual-search/quickstarts/nodejs.md

     var imagePath = "path-to-your-image";
     ```

-3. Skapa en funktion med namnet `requestCallback()` ska skrivas ut från API:
+3. Create a function named `requestCallback()` to print the response from the API:

     ```javascript
     function requestCallback(err, res, body) {